-Early Origins of the langherlan family
+Early Origins of the Langherlan family

 The surname Langherlan was first found in Lincolnshire where the name was derived from the Old English lang or long + land, collectively meaning "long land" referring to a long strip of land.

-Early History of the langherlan family
+Early History of the Langherlan family

-Another 235 words (17 lines of text) covering the years 1140, 1531, 1696, 1521, 1332 and 1400 are included under the topic Early langherlan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Langherlan research.
+Another 118 words (8 lines of text) covering the years 1140, 1531, 1696, 1521, 1332 and 1400 are included under the topic Early Langherlan History in all our PDF Extended History products and printed products wherever possible.

-langherlan Spelling Variations
+Langherlan Spelling Variations

-Early Notables of the langherlan family (pre 1700)
+Early Notables of the Langherlan family (pre 1700)

-Another 29 words (2 lines of text) are included under the topic Early langherlan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) are included under the topic Early Langherlan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the langherlan family to the New World and Oceana
+Migration of the Langherlan family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
-Research into passenger and immigration lists has revealed some of the very first langherlans to arrive in North America: Jennit Langland settled in New York in 1822 with four children; William Langland settled in Virginia in 1650.
+Research into passenger and immigration lists has revealed some of the very first Langherlans to arrive in North America: Jennit Langland settled in New York in 1822 with four children; William Langland settled in Virginia in 1650.

-The langherlan Motto
+The Langherlan Motto +

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.